hschellman/computing-basics/_episodes/03-data-management.md

 keypoints:
 - SAM and Rucio are data handling systems used by the DUNE collaboration to retrieve data.
 - Staging is a necessary step to make sure files are on disk in dCache (as opposed to only on tape).
-- Xrootd allows user to stream data file.
+- Xrootd allows user to stream data files.
 - The Unix Product Setup (UPS) is a tool to ensure consistency between different software versions and reproducibility.
 - The multi-repository build (mrb) tool allows code modification in multiple repositories, which is relevant for a large project like LArSoft with different cases (end user and developers) demanding consistency between the builds.
 - CVMFS distributes software and related files without installing them on the target computer (using a VM, Virtual Machine).